-Your questions about taxing authority, tax ballot measure language, and local budget law can be answered by the analysts in the Finance, Taxation, and Exemptions unit, Property Tax Division.
-You can call, write, or email any of the analysts.
+Your questions about taxing authority, tax ballot measure language and local budget law can be answered by the analysts in the Finance and Taxation Team, Property Tax Division.
+You can call, write, or e-mail any of the analysts.
 Information on how to contact them is in Appendix A.

-Election dates for tax purposes (ORS 203.085, 221.230, 255.345, 280.070)
+Election Dates for Tax Purposes (ORS 203.085, 221.230, 255.345)

-- 1. Second Tuesday in March. - 2.
-Third Tuesday in May. - 3.
-Third Tuesday in September. - 4.
-First Tuesday after the first Monday in November. - 5.
-Primary-Third Tuesday in May of even numbered years. - 6.
-General-First Tuesday after the first Monday in November of even numbered years.
+- 1. Second Tuesday in March

+- 2. Third Tuesday in May

+- 3. Third Tuesday in September

+- 4. First Tuesday after the first Monday in November.

-Tax election dates when forming a new special district or city with a permanent rate limitation (ORS 198.815, 221.040)
+Tax Election Dates when Forming a New Special District or City with a Permanent Rate Limitation (ORS 198.815, 221.040)

-An exception to the four election dates stated above is when a ballot measure proposes formation of a new special district or city with a permanent rate limitation.
+An exception to the four election dates stated above is when a ballot measure proposes formation of a new special district or a city with a permanent rate limitation.
+Such an election may be held only on the date of the primary election or general election (the elections in May or November of even-numbered years).